Massive Uncoordinated Multiple Access for Beyond 5G: Data Detection

 \section{Data Detection}

-The next step after \ac{iot} device identification is to detect the data of devices identified as active.
-Since \ac{fcc} is unknown, the existing \ac{mud} algorithms, such as \ac{sic} cannot be employed.
-In this section, we propose a new nonlinear \ac{mud} algorithm which does not require channel estimation for data detection.
+The next step after \ac{iot} DI is to detect the data of devices identified as active.
+Since CSI is unknown, the existing \ac{mud} algorithms, such as SIC cannot be employed.
+In this section, we propose a new nonlinear \ac{mud} algorithm which does not require CSI for data detection.